On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Experiments

 Beyond searches for axion dark matter signals induced by linear axion interactions, also searches for quadratic axion couplings have to be reconsidered.
 This affects tests of the equivalence principle that rely on the gradient induced by the quadratic axion field~\cite{Touboul:2017grn, Touboul:2022yrw}.
-Probes on satellites in earth's orbit are less affected due to the suppression factor $R_\text{source}/r$ in \eqref{eq:DMwave}, but the unphysical parameter space just shifts towards larger axion couplings.
+Probes on satellites in earth's orbit are less affected due to the suppression factor $R_\text{source}/r$ in \eqref{eq:DMwave}, but the parameter space for which the axion field has non-perturbative values just shifts towards larger axion couplings.
 Another class of probes that look for temporal variations of fundamental constants are sensitive to the local value of the axion field squared.
 This includes searches for oscillating modifications of transition frequencies in mechanical resonators~\cite{Branca:2016rez, Manley:2019vxy}, atomic and molecular clocks~\cite{Hees:2016gop, BACON:2020ubh, Flambaum:2023bnw, Filzinger:2023zrs, Kozlov:2013lha}, potential future nuclear clocks~\cite{Banerjee:2020kww, Banerjee:2023bjc,Caputo:2024doz}, laser interferometers~\cite{Grote:2019uvn,Savalle:2020vgz} and atom interferometers~\cite{Zhao:2021tie,Buchmueller:2023nll}.
-In all cases, the solution \eqref{eq:EOM} produces singular values for $a(r,t)^2$ if the axion coupling is large.
-We stress that these experimental searches are still useful probes of \emph{scalar} dark matter, but need to be reconsidered as a constraint on axions.